h9lk/mastercomfig/docs/customization/modules.md

 ### Sound

 Controls a variety of sound effects, including spatialization and positional effects.

-!!! note
-    In the Low and Destitute preset VPKs, spatialization and positional effects (called [DSP](https://developer.valvesoftware.com/wiki/DSP) in the Source Engine) are completely disabled.

 - **CPU usage:** high
 - **GPU usage:** none